 Funds were provided by the Federal Emergency Relief Administration (FERA), which had been created in 1933.
 Projects funded by FERA were referred to as ERA projects, as noted below.
 In January, the National Recovery Work Relief Program encompassed projects funded under PWA, FERA, WPA, and/or state money, as Highway 100 was.

-On April 26 the Hennepin County Review reported that the State lacked funds to finish the Belt Line between Highway 10 and 12 (Excelsior Blvd.).
+On April 26, 1934, the Hennepin County Review reported that the project was started by the CWA and paid for by the County, from 36th Ave.
+No. to Glenwood Ave.
+Work was abandoned in March 1934 until September 1934.
 County Engineer W.E.
 Duckett predicted a year’s delay due to lack of funds.

-The County started grading the first section of the new highway, which ran from Excelsior Blvd. south to 50th Street/Vernon Ave. in Edina.
+The County started grading the section of the new highway which ran from Excelsior Blvd. south to 50th Street/Vernon Ave. in Edina.
 The State later took over construction.